omersafakoglu/arimaforthyaois/README.md

-# arimaforthyaois
-Time Series Analysis: Forecasting #THYAO.IS with the ARIMA Model
+# Time Series Analysis: Forecasting #THYAO.IS with the ARIMA Model